 Regaining his feet, he backed away, studying the lithe young man he’d underestimated.

-Jon withdrew half a step, caught the extended leg with his right hand and pulled.
+Jon withdrew half a step, caught the leg with his right hand and pulled.
 His other fist slammed into his opponent’s temple, dropping the younger man unconscious to the ground.

 “People must get hurt.”

 “They do.
 But, as I’ve told you often, sometimes that's the way J’shua teaches us to be quicker,” the Esthlani instructor chuckled as he threw cold water over Jon’s unconscious sparring partner.